CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T007-SBS.md

                 working-directory: content-web
     ```

 10. Remove the test job from YAML since we do not need it.
-Also remove the dependency in the push stage `needs: test`
+Also remove the dependency in the push stage `needs: test`.
+You can remove the lines given below from the YAML File
     <s>
     ```YAML
     # Run tests.